KazhimRycerz/KazhimRycerz/README.md

 - I enjoy gardening, learning about new topics, discussing politics and human beings
 - I can make compromises, except with Putin.
 - I prefer Norway and/or Canada more than Mallorca partyzone and beach holidays
-- driving a Z4 in Norway
+- I enjoy driving a Z4 in Norway
 - my experience I like to remember most: rafting in Norway and Australia, diving (Great Barrier Reef), skiing in Lake Louise/CDN and of course
 <img src="./media.media.63b331e0-2d25-4204-891d-8eeca9d72f95.16x9_1024.jpg" alt="success" width="400"/>

-jritter@via-internet.com
+jritter@via-internet.com / joachim.rycerz@gmail.com

 PS.
 Why Kazhim Rycerz?
 Rycerz is the Polish translation for 'Ritter' (my father's origin) and 'Kazhim' is the combination of **Kaz**hal and Joac**him**, the creators of 'Kazhim' and best combination of both kids, Kazhim and Achal.